dovezp/ce.plugin.faceless/README.md

 ## Your Feedback Counts

 Your insights and feedback, whether positive or constructive, are immensely valuable.
-Your contributions guide the refinement of the Codex Plugin for future iterations.
+Your contributions guide the refinement of this plugin for future iterations.

 Share your thoughts by opening an issue in the [repository's issue section](https://github.com/dovezp/ce.plugin.faceless/issues).
 Be sure to provide context and links when sharing your feedback.

-Thank you for being an essential part of the Codex Plugin's growth journey.
+Thank you for being an essential part of this plugin's growth journey.

 ---